naberatu/ML-Research/README.md

 # Acknowledgements and Resources:
 + Many thanks to the mentorship of Professor Nader Bagherzadeh.
 + Many thanks to the mentorship of Mohammed Alnemari.
++ Thanks to video guides from Dr. Sreeni Bhattiprolu
-+ Thanks to guidance from Aayush Agrawal.
++ Thanks to blog guides from Aayush Agrawal.
++ Thanks to PyTorch forums.